 Some of the Aquarium’s exhibits and offerings will be temporarily closed in the interest of visitor safety.
 These include:

 - Some of the crawl-through exhibits will not be open, such as the Jelly Baby and Nemo spaces.
 These exhibits will remain visible and accessible from the outside.

 - Advertised feed presentations have been temporarily suspended, but animal feeds will continue to take place and visitors will still be able to see divers in the large exhibits at various times of the day.

 - The I&J Children’s Play Centre has been closed, although the ever-popular puppet shows will be presented in the Aquarium’s Auditorium.
 This will ensure sufficient space for physical distancing and better control of numbers.

-- Scuba Diving and Penguin Experiences will not be available for the time being.
+- Penguin Experiences will not be available for the time being.